Sandy Esau was born in 1968

 town of Darling with his wife Natasha, three girls and a boy.

-He recently took part in an ANC fundraiser, where the piece “After
+He took part in an ANC fundraiser, where the piece “After

 School” raised R90 000.

-Esau paints the community around him.
-He is inspired by Monet and Van
+Esau painted the community around him.
+He was inspired by Monet and Van

-Gogh and everyday life as he sees it.
-He works in mediums such as oil
+Gogh and everyday life as he saw it.
+He worked in mediums such as oil

 on canvas, oil on superwood, pastels and mixed media on paper.